-Heaton Park Astronomy Group meetings are held in the Bowls Pavilion between 7pm and 9pm normally every Thursday during the winter months, but see Next meeting page for further information.
+Heaton Park Astronomy Group meetings are held in the Bowls Pavilion between 7pm and 9pm, normally every Thursday during the winter months.
+See Next meeting page for further information.

-We are a community group, free to attend and suitable for all ages, although under 16s must be accompanied by a responsible adult.
+We are a community group, and suitable for all ages, although under 16s must be accompanied by a responsible adult.
+It is free to attend, but we welcome voluntary donations for refreshments which helps to cover the cost of room hire.

 We're a very friendly, informal group.
 Newcomers are always made welcome, whether complete beginners or those who already have some knowledge of astronomy.
 It's our aim to provide something for everyone.